Holiday inspiration currently loading...

 Exploring the coast and glens of Antrim

-The famous sights of this, one of our favourite coastlines, including the geological phenomenon of the Giant’s Causeway, and the much-photographed clifftop ruins of haunting Dunluce Castle, are just a short drive away.
+This famous coastline is packed with sights within a short drive, including the geological phenomenon of the Giant’s Causeway, and the much-photographed clifftop ruins of haunting Dunluce Castle.
 For the more adventurous, test your nerve and head for heights by venturing across the suspended rope bridge at Carrick-a-Rede.
-And why not end one of your days with a visit to the famous Bushmills distillery, within walking distance of your hotel?
+And why not end one of your days with a visit to the famous Bushmills distillery, just a short stroll from your hotel?

 Day Sixteen – Carlingford

-To complete your journey, head south from Country Antrim to the coastal town of Carlingford.
+To complete your journey, head south from Country Antrim to the coastal town of Carlingford, just back across the border.
+You could take a detour into the revitalised Victorian city of Belfast en route if you wish.

-This unique 18th century Georgian house is in the historic village of Carlingford, around an hours’ drive from Dublin.
+This unique 18th century Georgian house sits just yards from the gate to the historic old town of Carlingford.
 Nestling at the foot of Slieve Foy it has breathtaking views of Carlingford Lough and the Mourne mountains.
-Now an award-winning small hotel with cookery school this is a comfortable and relaxed place to stay in an attractive village.
+It is a comfortable and relaxed place to stay, with occasional creaking floorboards adding to the character.
+Treat yourself to a candlelit dinner in the award-winning restaurant.

 What to see and do in Carlingford

 The Medieval Heritage town of Carlingford was raided by the Vikings in the 8th and 9th centuries and then the Normans in the 12th century.
-Walking the medieval streets you can discover its atmospheric pubs and other gems such as craft and antique shops.
+Walking the narrow streets you can discover atmospheric pubs and other gems such as craft and antique shops, as well as the ruins of the castle.
 The inherent natural beauty of the area has been harnessed by the variety of activities available locally.
 You are also perfectly located to visit the wonderful 5000 year old archaeological site at Newgrange.

 Day Seventeen – Return home

-You are less than two hours by motorway from Dublin, for your onward travel.
+You are not much more than an hour by motorway from Dublin, for your onward travel.

 A tour of the island, covering Dublin, Cork, Kerry, Clare, Galway, Mayo, Donegal, the Antrim Coast, and County Louth.